AlextheYounga/us-federal-code/usc/title-24-hospitals-and-asylums/frontmatter.md

 1. Navy Hospitals, Army and Navy Hospital, and Hospital Relief for Seamen and Others 1

-2. Soldiers’ and Airmen's Home [Repealed] 41
+2. Soldiers' and Airmen's Home [Repealed] 41

 3. National Home for Disabled Volunteer Soldiers 71